Likelihood-free inference of phylogenetic tree posterior distributions: Methods

-Algorithm~\ref{alg:BayesNJ} describes our procedure to evaluate the posterior $q_{\psi(x)}\left(\theta=(\tau,\ell)|x\right)$ of a phylogeny $\tau$ given set of sequences $x$.
+Algorithm~\ref{alg:BayesNJ} summarizes our procedure to evaluate the posterior $q_{\psi(x)}\left(\theta=(\tau,\ell)|x\right)$ of a phylogeny $\tau$ given set of sequences $x$.
 We use this procedure during the training phase to compute the loss function of Phyloformer~2, and at inference time when we want to evaluate the posterior probability of a phylogeny using a trained network.
-Of note, when evaluating $q_{\psi(x)}\left(\theta=(\tau,\ell)|x\right)$ the choice of one merge over several possibilities at each step is determined by the data, and does not depend one the network parameters.
+Of note, when evaluating $q_{\psi(x)}\left(\theta=(\tau,\ell)|x\right)$ the choice of one merge over several possibilities at each step is determined by the data, and does not depend on the network parameters.
 We therefore don't need to differentiate through discrete operations during training even though the loss evaluation depends on a succession of discrete choices.
 By contrast, sampling from $q_{\psi(x)}\left(\theta=(\tau,\ell)|x\right)$ does require a sequence of discrete decisions that depend on the network parameters but we never need to differentiate through this process.

-Sampling from the posterior given a set of sequences $x$ (Algorithm~\ref{alg:BayesNJ_sampling}) is very similar to the posterior evaluation procedure described above.
-The tree is iteratively built from EvoPF embeddings of $x$ by successively sampling merges from the softmin-parametrized conditional-merge probabilities.
-Similarly, branch-length at a step $k$ by sampling their sum from the shifted Gamma distribution and their ratio from the Beta distribution, whose parameters are obtained from EvoPF embeddings.
-Point estimation is also possible by using a greedy maximum \emph{a posteriori} (MAP) approximation by using the mode of the estimated distributions, \emph{i.e.}, replacing softmin with argmin to always sample the most probable merge, and using the Gamma and Beta modes for branch lengths.
+Once the network is trained, sampling from the posterior given a set of sequences $x$ (Algorithm~\ref{alg:BayesNJ_sampling}) is very similar to the posterior evaluation procedure described above.
+The tree is iteratively built from evoPF embeddings of $x$ by successively sampling merges from the softmin-parametrized conditional-merge probabilities~\eqref{eq:softmin}.
+Similarly, we obtain branch-lengths at a step $k$ by sampling their sum from the shifted Gamma distribution and their ratio from the Beta distribution, whose parameters are obtained from evoPF embeddings~\eqref{eq:bl}.
+We can also use the trained network to build a greedy approximation of the maximum \emph{a posteriori} (MAP) estimator (thereafter referred to as greedy MAP), by using the mode of the estimated distributions, \emph{i.e.}, replacing the softmin in~\eqref{eq:softmin} with $\hat{m}_\text{greedyMAP}^{(k)}=\argmin_{m\in\mathcal{C}^{(k)}}\text{score}_m$ to sample the most probable merge at each step $k$, and using the Gamma and Beta modes for branch lengths, \emph{i.e.} $\hat{s}_\text{greedyMAP}^{(k)} = \left(\alpha^{(k)}_\text{G} - 1\right)/\lambda^{(k)}_\text{G}$ and $\hat{r}_\text{greedyMAP}^{(k)}=\left(\alpha^{(k)}_\text{B}-1\right)/\left(\alpha^{(k)}_\text{B}+\beta^{(k)}_\text{B}-2\right)$.

 Of note, the resulting $q_\psi$ has limited expressivity for two reasons.
 First, the relative probabilities for merging each of the currently available pairs are computed based on the initial embeddings (\emph{i.e.}, the embeddings of those nodes that have not been chosen thus far are not updated as the recursion proceeds).
 In the true posterior, on the other hand, the relative posterior probability of being the next smallest cherry for a given pair of nodes in principle depends on previous merges.
 An update of the vector of embeddings at each step of the recursion could be implemented in a future version, but would be considerably more computationally intensive.
 Second, we model branch lengths posteriors with specific parametric distributions (Gamma and Beta) whereas the true posterior has no reason to match these analytical forms in general.